sonos/torch-to-nnef/docs/tutos/6_quantization.md

 Quantization in 8bit including activation is something that is built-in PyTorch since a while.
 This is great because it means this is as well represented in the Intermediate representation after graph is traced, hence easily exportable with `torch_to_nnef`.
-Still today tract only support 8bit asymmetric linear quantization per tensor (no per channel).
+Still, today tract only support 8bit asymmetric linear quantization per tensor (no per channel).

-We will still demonstrate this ability on a simple usecase:
+We will demonstrate this ability on a simple usecase:

 Let's do a CNN + ReLU example and apply a [classical PTQ](https://docs.pytorch.org/docs/stable/quantization.html) from there:

 ```python title="simple PTQ export example"